M720111120126/OleanderJS/README-English.md

 ### Compilation Method

-First cd to the OleanderTS project folder
+First, `cd` to the OleanderTS project folder.

-Directly execute main.py
+Directly execute `main.py`.

-Will be compiled into app.html
+It will be compiled into `app.html`.

 Note:
-* This tutorial is applicable to OleanderTS-API V0.4.7 Beta2 version
+* This tutorial is applicable to OleanderTS-API V0.4.8 Beta3 version.